EXTRA 10% OFF SHOWERS WITH CODE: SHOWERS10

 Whether your current radiator valve is faulty or needs replacing with a new valve or thermostatic valve, this article will show you exactly how to change a radiator valve!

-radiator valves traditional radiator
+radiator valves on convector radiator

-So, the temperature has dropped outside and it’s time to turn on the radiators in the house, but the room isn’t getting any warmer.
-After a bit of fiddling around you realise that your radiator valves have stopped working and you’re going to to have to replace them.
+So, the temperature has dropped outside, and it’s time to turn on the radiators in the house, but the room isn’t getting any warmer.
+After a bit of fiddling around, you realise that your radiator valves have stopped working and you’re going to to have to replace them.
 The problem is, just like most people, you don’t know how to change a radiator valve.

 When to Change a Radiator Valve

-Whether you want to know how to replace a radiator valve because it has stopped working, or you’re replacing a manual valve with a thermostatic radiator valve, your old valves have started to look a bit outdated and need updating or they’re leaking, this simple guide will show you, step-by-step, how to change a radiator valve.
+Whether you want to know how to replace a radiator valve because it has stopped working or you’re replacing a manual valve with a thermostatic radiator valve, your old valves have started to look a bit outdated and need updating, or they’re leaking, this simple guide will show you, step-by-step, how to change a radiator valve.

 Below is a diagram of a typical radiator with a valve.